-In WarSampo, Linked Data and the event-based CIDOC Conceptual Reference Model (CRM) [16] are used as a basis for harmonizing datasets about Finland in the Second World War into a unified KG [2].
+In WarSampo, Linked Data and the event-based CIDOC Conceptual Reference Model (CRM) [17] are used as a basis for harmonizing datasets about Finland in the Second World War into a unified KG [2].
 Main entity types in the KG are persons, military units, death records, prisoner records, events, places, photographs, war diaries, articles, and occupations.
 The death and prisoner records were created from the metadata records of the casualty and POW databases of the National Archives, respectively, and were aligned with the WarSampo KG person entities.

-The death record data is of great importance in studying Finland in WW2, as it contains detailed information about all 94 676 perished soldiers in the Finnish fronts2.
+The death record data is of great importance in studying Finland in WW2, as it contains detailed information about all of the known perished soldiers in the Finnish fronts, totalling 94 676 persons.
 The POW register contains data about all 4200 Finnish POWs.
-In addition, WarSampo contains information of over 5600 notable persons who survived the war, aggregated from additional data sources.
+In addition, WarSampo contains information of over 5600 notable persons who survived the war, aggregated from many additional data sources.

-The occupations of the person registers have been harmonized into an occupation ontology [8], which is linked to HISCO historical international standard classification of occupations [9].
-HISCO provides the hierarchical backbone of occupational groups in AMMO, as well as social stratification information through several measures like HISCLASS [17, 11], a HISCO-based 12 level social classification system, and HISCAM [18, 11], a social interaction distance measure.
+The occupations of the person registers have been harmonized into an occupation ontology [9], which is linked to HISCO historical international standard classification of occupations [10].
+HISCO provides the hierarchical backbone of occupational groups in AMMO, as well as social stratification information through several measures like HISCLASS [18, 12], a HISCO-based 12 level social classification system, and HISCAM [19, 12], a social interaction distance measure.